 Instructions

-- Preheat oven to 350ºF and grease half sheet or 9×13 inch cake pan with butter; set aside.
+- Preheat oven to 350ºF and grease a quarter sheet pan or 9×13 inch cake pan with butter; set aside.

-- Mix wet ingredients: In a large bowl using an electric hand mixer, beat butter butter and sugar until light and fluffy.
-Add in eggs, yogurt and vanilla, mixing on low speed until combined.
+- Mix wet ingredients: In a large bowl using an electric hand mixer, beat butter and sugar until light and fluffy.
+Add eggs, yogurt, and vanilla, mixing on low speed until combined.

 - Combine: Fold in bananas and dry ingredients, stirring gently until combined.